 In his message to me, he included this phone number so I gave him a call.
 We talked, I asked him about his knowledge of web stuff, about his template downloads and what he wanted to do.
 We set a time to get together for the next day.
 I suggested he zip up the templates he had downloaded and send them over to me via mailbigfile.com (that´s a free service for sending large files to folks).

 There were two Flash Templates.
 Both were based on AS2 (Actionscript 1-2).
 Adobe Flash Professional CC won´t even publish an AS2 file, it has to work in AS3.
 Anyway, I´ve helped clients edit thousands of Flash Templates, but this one was a real advanced one, based on php and external xml files.
 Not a problem for me, but does this client want to learn how to control all of that.

 The next day it´s 20 minutes before our first meeting using GotoMeeting.com.
-I send him the invite link.
+It’s time for Bill the Geek, the Private Web Design Tutor to go into action, so I send him the invite link.
 We sign on with visual and audio.
 No problems.